8 In-App Training Formats and How to Deliver Useful Product Education

 In-app training educates new and existing users about core and advanced features to help them gain more value from your product.

-A SaaS product training framework kicks in from the moment a user signs up for your product.
-The user onboarding flows include useful in-app messages like help menus and checklists with links to relevant docs and videos, interactive walkthroughs, tooltips, feature guidance, and more.
+A SaaS product training framework kicks in from the moment a user signs up for your product and doesn’t stop.
+User onboarding flows include useful in-app messages like help menus and checklists with links to relevant docs, videos, interactive walkthroughs, tooltips, and more feature guidance.

-Once users explore your product more extensively and find their “aha!” moment, in-app training becomes more advanced and spotlights key features that may further benefit users.
+Once users explore your product more extensively an “aha!” moment, in-app guidance becomes more advanced and spotlights key features that may further benefit users and encourage more aha! moments.

 These product education resources primarily aim to enhance the user experience, introduce new features, and gain customers’ trust—like this example from Sentient.